 Fodor's Expert Review St. Andrew's Church

-While Morocco is now a Muslim country, this towering Anglican church still stands as a vestige of Tangier's international days.
-Consecrated in 1905, on land granted by Queen Victoria, you'll get a sense of the flourishing interfaith relations that Tangier was once famous for in the church's interior; the Lord's Prayer is engraved in Arabic behind the altar and quotes from the Koran appear across the Moorish-style walls.
-A cemetery surrounds the church and holds graves of British and Commonwealth soldiers who died fighting in North Africa during World War II.
-The caretaker is almost always on-site, and for a small donation to the church (around 20 DH), he will astound you with his knowledge about the church and those buried here.
+Consecrated in 1905, this towering Anglican church—famously painted by Matisse in 1912–13 from his room at the Grand Hotel Villa de France—gives a sense of the flourishing interfaith relations that Tangier was once famous for.
+The Lord's Prayer is engraved in Arabic behind the altar, and quotes from the Koran appear across the Moorish-style walls.
+The church is built on land donated by Sultan Hassan.
+A cemetery surrounds St. Andrew's and holds the grave of British journalist Walter Harris (1866–1933; he lived in and wrote about Morocco), as well as British and Commonwealth soldiers who died fighting in North Africa during World War II.
+The caretaker is almost always on-site, and for a small donation to the church, he will share his knowledge about the church and those buried here.